-Units: 2.00 - UC:CSU 18.0 hours lecture, 54.0 hours lab Second in the series on the application of skills on the electric bass guitar, this course focuses on the construction of complex bass lines through chord changes in standard popular and jazz repertoire.
-Students will learn advanced note-reading skills on the instrument.
-May be taken 4 times for credit.
+Units: 2.00 - UC:CSU 18.0 hours lecture, 54.0 hours lab Second in a series of studies on the application of intermediate skills on the electric bass guitar, including construction and performance of complex bass lines through chord changes in standard popular and jazz repertoire. as well as advanced note-reading skills on the instrument.